louislee1021/MySQL-PHP-Backup-Class/README.md

 composer require louis1021/mysql-php-backup-class dev-master
 ```

+> THE AMAZON S3 IS NOT READY YET!

 # Changelog

+202007151522 - Now we have the current working environment
+202007151454 - Revamped and fixed mysqldump, mysql system command.
 202007151300 - Added namespace.
 202007171257 - Rewritten the code and become a plugin.
 202007171242 - Yes, I forked.